quat1024/AutoThirdPerson/README.md

 ### `[Loader]-[...]`

 Code and resources specific to each distributed artifact.
 This project has access to the modloader, and can implement `LoaderInteraction`.
 It also plugs everything in to the modloader, initializing the Core with the appropriate Interaction APIs.

+### `CrummyConfig`

+Lowest-common-denominator config system that only depends on the config intermediate representation in `:Core`, so it can be used on platforms without an ecosystem config system to plug into, thanks Fabric.

+Create an `UncookedCrummyConfig` - you supply a `Path` to load the file from - and call `load` whenever you want (probably plug this into F3+T or a client command).
+Turn this into something `AutoThirdPerson` can use with `CookedCrummyConfig`.

+Despite it being basic it produces kinda nice looking config files imo ;)